ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/11-skip-lists.md

 ## Skip lists

 ::: TODO
-- discuss the relation with a tree
+- Prio 3: discuss the relation with a tree
     - (i.e., why is this section in this chapter?)
+- Prio 3: less code, more explanations
 :::

 This module presents a probabilistic search structure called the